-Presents common sampling and monitoring techniques and parameters utilized by fish technicians in southeast Alaska fisheries.
+Presents common sampling and monitoring techniques and parameters utilized by fish technicians in Alaska fisheries.
 Provides instruction on field safety and survival techniques.
-Introduces nets, stream survey techniques, inter-tidal assessment techniques, fish counts, habitat assessment, data collection, recording and presentation techniques.
-Students will have the opportunity to try techniques in a field setting.
-Prerequisite: MATH S105, MATH S107, or STAT S107.
-Corequisite: FT S273.
+Introduces students to nets, stream survey techniques, intertidal assessment, fish counts, habitat assessment, and data collection, recording, and presentation.
+Prerequisite: FT S273 or co-enrollment.

-FT S222 Fin Fish Culture II 3 credits (3+0)
+FT S222 Alaska Salmon Culture II 3 credits (3+0)

 The second course of a two semester sequence which introduces students to the principles, concepts and methods used in the production of Pacific salmon with an emphasis on modern fish culture techniques used by Alaska producers.
 Methods used to enhance and rehabitate the five species of Pacific salmon harvested in the commercial, sport and subsistence fisheries of Alaska and Northwestern United States will be covered in detail.
 Provides students with understanding of regulations and guidelines established by the state of Alaska to administer salmon enhancement programs through private non-profit aquaculture association.
-Prerequisite: FT S122
+Prerequisite: FT S122.